certifiedTboy/booking-flight-api/README.md

 The root page is served on http://localhost:3000

 ======= BASIC ROUTES =========

 // Get All Available Flights

 http Verb = GET

 http://localhost:3000/v1/flights

 // Get Single Flight by Id

 http Verb = GET

 http://localhost:3000/v1/flights/0

 // Creat new Flight

 http Verb = POST

 http://localhost:3000/v1/flights

-NB: the time for the flights a programatically generated
+NB: the time for the flights are programatically generated

 // There is no need for time to be provided when creating a new Flight

 // date for the flight strictly follows the "YYYY/MM/DD" format

 // Update Flight Id

 http Verb = UPDATE

 http://localhost:3000/v1/flights/0

-NB: the time for the flights a programatically generated
+NB: the time for the flights are programatically generated

 // There is no need for time to be provided when creating a new Flight

 // date for the flight strictly follows the "YYYY/MM/DD" format

 //Delete Flight by Id

 http Verb = DELETE

 http://localhost:3000/v1/flights/0